About this listing

 Large, funky, eclectic art space.

 The large main event space and full commercial kitchen really can host most anything.
-We can seat 80 to 120 people for dinner and have everything you need: tables, chairs, table cloths, cloth napkins, plates, flatware, glassware.
-Our kitchen is fully stocked and replete with 2 wolf ranges, a commercial reach-in fridge, and a commercial dishwasher.
+We can seat 80 to 120 people for dinner and have everything you need: tables, chairs, tablecloths, cloth napkins, plates, flatware, glassware.
+Our kitchen is fully stocked and replete with 2 wolf ranges, 3 door commercial reach-in fridge, 1 door freezer and a commercial dishwasher.

-The space has a full public address system, microphones, stage lights, LED lights and control board.
+The space has a full public address system, microphones, LED stage lights, and control board.
 There are stage flats, curtains and tons of space!
 We would prefer art happenings or theatre events.
 We dislike parties without art or any event that's more about booze than art.

-I like to rent to gentle events like art receptions or comedy shows.
+We like to rent to gentle events like art receptions or comedy shows.
 Bands, DJ's, drinking contests and other alcohol-based things are not really our speed.
-We are not Puritans, but this is not a frat party space.
+We are not Puritans, but this is NOT a frat party space.
 We are interested in events that have a connection to the arts.
 Weddings also work really well here.

 I offer the space for between $400 to $2,000 (plus cleaning) depending on what the event is and the impact it has on the space.
 You are welcome to ask for a discount if you are a charitable organization or if your event is a benefit for a charitable cause.